stat10/website/2021/syllabus.md

 - Discussions of real-life case studies that show the data science process at work.
 - Learning fundamental methods and tools of data science.
 - Weekly labs to teach you Python programming skills for data science.
 - Practicing the data science process by conducting projects from beginning to end.

-### Lectures
+### Live Classes

-The class meets twice a week for lectures and joint class activities.
-Attending lectures is a crucial component of learning the material presented in this course.
-Please arrive on time, as we will start promptly with a short graded quiz about the required readings.
-At the end of each lecture we will ask you to fill out and submit a one-minute reflection to collect feedback.
-Filling in the one-minute reflection will count towards your participation grade.
+The class meets every Tuesday during a live Zoom call for joint class activities.
+Attending these live sessions is mandatory and a crucial component of learning the material in this course.
+Please arrive on time, as we will start promptly.
+Before each class, you will be asked to complete an online quiz that tests your understanding of the asynchronous materials for that week.
+At the end of each class, we will ask you to fill out and submit a one-minute reflection to collect feedback.

-### Labs
+### Programming Labs

-You are required to attend weekly programming labs during regular class meeting times on Fridays.
+You will attend mandatory online programming labs on Thursdays.
 Labs are interactive tutorials using notebooks that give you an introduction to programming data science in Python.
-There will be multiple TFs at hand to help you complete the Python notebooks.
-You will work in pairs, and you will hand in one lab solution per pair.
-Completed lab notebooks have to be submitted, and we will release lab solutions after the due date.
+You are allowed to work in pairs, and TFs will be available to help you.
+Completed lab notebooks need to be handed in with the homework each week.
+Solutions to labs will be made public the week after the lab has been published.
+Before each lab, you will be asked to complete a quiz that tests your understanding of the programming concepts you learned so far.
+At the end of each lab, we will ask you to fill out and submit a one-minute reflection to collect feedback.

+### Asynchronous Materials
+In preparation for class each week, you will work on your own through asynchronous materials (lecture videos, websites, articles, book chapters, etc.) to ensure that you are prepared for the activities in class and the programming labs.
+You are expected to read and watch these materials posted on Canvas each week.

+### Homework
+Weekly homework assignments are going to provide an opportunity to improve your data science and programming skills.
+Homework is due every Sunday.
+See the homework as an opportunity to learn, and not to “earn points”.
+Each student needs to hand in their own homework solution and adhere to our collaboration policy (see below).
+You can discuss solutions to homework assignments with your TFs during office hours, they will not be posted publicly.

+### Group Projects
+A big part of the course will be group projects.
+You will work in teams of 2-3 students to conduct two data science projects with a series of graded milestones over the course of several weeks (see course schedule).
+First, you will work on a guided project in random teams assigned by us.
+The guided project will familiarize you with the data science process.
+After the guided project, you will work on a final project for which you can choose your own team.
+You can either choose to continue to work on your guided project, or you can propose a new data science project of your choice.
+A small number of projects will win a Best Project prize (Swiss chocolate) at the end of the semester.

+### Peer Assessments
+Assessment of your participation in the projects is challenging.
+We will use peer evaluation to allow you to assess the members of your project teams as well as yourself.
+Peer assessments will count towards your project grades.

+### Office Hours & Piazza
+The teaching fellows will provide online office hours at several different times each week for questions you may have.
+We will use Piazza as our discussion forum and for all announcements, so it is important that you are signed up as soon as possible.
+Piazza should always be your first resource for seeking answers to your questions.
+You can also post privately so that only the course staff sees your message.

+### Grading
+This course can be taken for a letter grade only, there is no pass/fail option.
+The course grade comprises:

+Participation (20%)
+Quizzes (10%)
+Homework Assignments (20%)
+Guided Project (25%)
+Final Project (25%)

+Group projects receive team grades.
+In general, we do not anticipate that the grades for each team member will be different.
+However, we reserve the right to assign different grades to each team member based on peer assessments (see above).

+Your participation grade includes watching lecture videos, participation in live classes, submitting one-minute reflections, and being helpful to other students on Piazza and during labs.
+We will drop your lowest quiz score.
+Any concerns about grading errors must be clearly articulated in writing and sent to sabdelmagid@g.harvard.edu <staff@ds10.org> within one week of receiving the grade.

 ### Readings & Quizzes